Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 - `_EXTERNAL_NOVER="false"`
 - `_use_faudio="true"`

+**All other wine-tkg-git settings can be tweaked such as wine version, staging, esync, game fixes (etc.) and the userpatches functionality is kept intact.**

+You can find all your usual options in the proton-tkg.cfg file.
+If you create a proton-tkg.cfg file in ~/.config/frogminer dir, it'll be used as an override.

-**You cannot actually build proton-tkg without DXVK.** When `_use_dxvk_winelib` is set to "false", you'll need to put prebuilt DXVK dlls inside a dxvk folder, in the root folder of proton-tkg (here):
+When `_use_dxvk` is set to `"prebuilt"`, you'll need to put your prebuilt DXVK dlls inside a dxvk folder, in the root folder of proton-tkg (here):
 ```
 proton-tkg
    |